 Why some people develop Alzheimer's disease while others remain healthy is still partly a puzzle, but what scientists do know is that genes have a hand in the process.
 The average risk of developing the disease is one in ten; for people whose siblings, children or parents have or have had the disease, the risk approximately doubles.

 Scientists have so far found one risk gene, APOE, that greatly affects the risk of developing Alzheimer's disease.
 People with a copy of a certain allele called APOEε4, have a two or four-times higher risk of falling sick at some time in their lives.

 According to a common calculation, this allele accounts for about 20 per cent of all Alzheimer's cases.
 However, the significance of APOEε4 for the individual must not be overstated.
 Scientists work on the assumption that there are many other unknown genes playing a part, and lifestyle factors are probably just as important.

-"Most carriers of the risk genes, such as APOEε4, will never get Alzheimer's, and most of those who do, don't have the risk gene - so we can't predict from a test whether someone will fall ill or not," says Caroline Graff, clinical geneticist and researcher at the Department of Neurobiology, Care Sciences and Society.
+"Most carriers of the risk genes, such as APOEε4, will never get Alzheimer's, and most of those who do, don't have the risk gene - so we can't predict from a test whether someone will fall ill or not," says Caroline Graff, clinical geneticist and professor at the Department of Neurobiology, Care Sciences and Society.